Janiczek/parser/README.md

+# This is a fork

+Its only addition to `elm/parser` is the `Parser.Advanced.debugRun` function which returns a list of substrings and what ate them, along with the parse result.
+To do this, it relies on you tagging your parsers with the `inContext` function.

+TODO more info
+TODO return the result with the trace

 # Parser

 Regular expressions are quite confusing and difficult to use.
 This library provides a coherent alternative that handles more cases and produces clearer code.